Pulling Apart 2-spheres in 4-manifolds: Introduction

-In this paper, we extend this work to an arbitrary number of 2--spheres (and other surfaces).
+In this paper, we extend this work to an arbitrary number of 2--spheres (and other surfaces -- see Remark~\ref{rem:pi1-null}) in $4$--manifolds.
 The idea is to apply a variation of the theory of {\em Whitney towers} as developed in \cite{CST,CST0,CST1,CST2,S3,ST1,ST2} to address the problem.
-Before we introduce the relevant notions, we mention a couple of new results that can be stated without prerequisites.
-The following theorem is proven in Section~\ref{sec:parallel-thm-proof}.
+Before we introduce the relevant material on Whitney towers, we mention a couple of new results that can be stated without prerequisites.

+Throughout this paper the letter $m$ will usually denote the number of surface components to be pulled apart, and from now on the letters $\Sigma$ and $X$ will be used to denote surfaces and $4$--manifolds, respectively.
+The distinction between a map of a surface and its image in $X$ will frequently be disregarded in the interest of brevity.